 Regarding the implementation of recovery-oriented policy objectives into practice, the role of experts by experience is highly prominent in both countries.
 For instance, the parties that signed the Dutch Charter of Maastricht (2010) agreed that: ‘experiential knowledge is recognized as a third source of knowledge besides scientific and professional knowledge’ (The Black Hole Foundation, 2010, p.
 5).
 Similarly, the Flemish Government points out in the Green Paper (2016) the aim: ‘to motivate organizations in the care sector to implement an adapted volunteer policy and to include people with a psychological vulnerability or experience with addiction problems’ (Flemish Government, 2016, p.
 22).
 During the interviews and focus groups, the operationalization of the recovery vision was equally linked to shared decision-making and input from experts by experience at the organizational and policy level in both countries.
 It was discussed that experts by experience are already employed in various forms throughout addiction services in the Netherlands and Flanders, either as volunteers, as trained and paid professionals, or in the form of patient boards.
 The following quote illustrates their involvement in recovery-oriented policy as viewed by a Dutch participant: ‘In some treatment organizations, the implementation of a recovery-oriented policy is synonymous with the employment of experts by experience’.
 At the policy level, a notable difference emerges between both countries based on the accounts of respondents.
 In the Netherlands, various actors such as addiction client representatives participated in policy development, while in Flanders (Belgium), client participation at regional and national policy level was only introduced recently (e.g. two experts by experience were involved in drafting the Vision Note on recovery-oriented addiction care in 2015).
 Despite the higher level of involvement of (ex-)service users in the Netherlands compared to Flanders, structural funding and organization of experts by experience are still lacking and are viewed as a challenge in both countries.
 Moreover, some Dutch interviewees critically disputed the professionalization of experts by experience: ‘What you see is that an expert by experience is reeled in and turned into a professional.
 That is not the essence of their expertise.
 You are just turning them into another social worker’.

 With regard to funding of the implementation of the recovery vision, vague descriptions were recorded in policy documents (i.e. they are not readily operationalized) in both countries.
 In Flanders, for example, no statement is made about the budget that will be needed to achieve the objectives outlined in the Green Paper (2016).
-Dutch and Flemish focus group and interview respondents could neither provide a clear picture of how recovery-oriented policies are financed.
-In the Netherlands, interviewees asserted that the fragmented and decentralized financial flows have led to barriers and local variations between treatment services.
+Dutch and Flemish focus group and interview respondents could not provide a clear picture of how recovery-oriented policies are financed.
+In the Netherlands, interviewees asserted that fragmented and decentralized financial flows have led to barriers and local variations between treatment services.
 The idea behind decentralization was to bring mental health service users closer to society instead of institutionalizing them.
 However, according to participants in the focus group, ‘budgets were cut but not reinvested enough’, which meant that mental health care providers were delivering more with less money and ‘as a result, care providers have had little to no possibilities to be creative or innovative, and to implement more recovery-oriented policies’.
-Correspondingly, Flemish respondents could not express the concrete amount of funding attached to initiatives that attempt to implement recovery.
+Correspondingly, Flemish respondents could not specify the concrete amount of funding attached to initiatives that attempt to implement recovery.
 In sum, we found that implementing addiction recovery means that stakeholders have to deal with fragmented and project-based financing.
 Consequently, little prospect of integrated and dedicated financing was offered that would make effective and efficient recovery-oriented addiction care feasible and accessible.

 Evaluation of the recovery-oriented policies